 Once the case and product are aligned, the product is pushed into the case.
 In some patterns there may be double layers of product.
 These may be handled by either stacking the product double deep and pushing with a single push or making two separate pushes.
 Machine design, case and package will determine which is to be done.

 Once loaded, the flaps are closed and the case is moved to a sealing station.
 This can be integrated to the caser or can be a separate machine.

 Case packing, placing a carton, bag, bottle or other package in a corrugated case, is a natural for robots.
 SCARA and delta style robots may be used in some applications but 6-Axis or articulated arm robots are more common.
 Their low cost, reach, freedom of movement, and size makes them a natural.

-A common configuration for the robotic case packer uses 2 conveyors.
+A common configuration for the robotic casing machine uses 2 conveyors.
 Cases are erected, either by hand or machine, and conveyed to a staging station near the robot.
 Meanwhile, the product is staged in a nearby station.
 The closer together all 3, robot and 2 staging stations, can be, the shorter will be the robot travel.
 Shorter travel means faster cycle time, less wear and tear on the robot and smaller overall footprint.

 Where possible, product should be staged in its final packing format.
 If bottles are to be packed in a 4X3 pattern, the conveyor can be divided into 3 lanes before the staging station.
 A backpressure relief mechanism isolates the 4 bottles at the end of each lane.
 The robot, with an appropriate gripper, picks up 12 bottles at a time and places them in the case.
 The case is released to the case closer/sealer.